katzwebservices/dsidxpress/readme.deploy.txt

 * The executives at the MLS must be progressive enough to allow the data to be syndicated to your blog from our (Diverse Solutions) API.
 * You must have a dsIDXpress account in order to get the required activation key.
 * Your web host must be running at least PHP 5.2.
 PHP 5.2 has been out for 3 years at this point, so if they aren't using PHP 5.2, they're quite a ways behind the times.
 This is almost never an issue nowadays.
+* You must be using at least WordPress 2.8.
+It will run faster on WordPress 2.9.1 and later.

 dsIDXpress contains many advanced features that enable bloggers to create "sticky content," visitors to find properties they like, and search engines to crawl the MLS data so that the listings show up with the blogger's domain in the search engines.
 It is intended to be a real estate agent's / broker's all-inclusive interface between the MLS they belong to and their WordPress site / blog.
 Following is a very high-level overview of the plugin's functionality.

 * It actually embeds the live MLS data INTO the blog -- **it does NOT use HTML "iframes!"**
-* It is **extremely easy** to set up, requiring 17.43 seconds on average.
+* It is **extremely easy** to set up, requiring 17.43 seconds of your time on average.
 It's downloaded and installed like any other WordPress plugin and there's only one field to fill in (the activation key) to activate all of the plugin's functionality.
 * The plugin is **exceptionally fast**.
 In some cases, loading the MLS data is actually faster than loading the WordPress data!
+* It has fanatical attention to detail, which is reflected in search engine rankings.
+That the HTML that the plugin outputs is semantically correct and is streamlined for speed, the HTML `title` and `meta name="description"` tags are supported (`meta name="description"` through any of the WordPress SEO packs), and the dynamic URLs reflect the content.
+A great number of simliar details too numerous to mention are built into the core of the plugin.
 * It has built-in support for WordPress shortcodes, allowing bloggers to **embed live listing data from the MLS** into their blog posts / pages.
+Adding / editing these shortcodes is made easy by using the tools that dsIDXpress builds into WordPress's page / post editor.
 	* The `idx-listings` shortcode embeds listings for particular areas *into* their blog pages / posts.
 For example, if a blogger typed `[idx-listings city="Laguna Beach" count="10"]` into their post, the 10 newest listings from the MLS in Laguna Beach would show up in place of that text when the post is displayed; each listing / photo links to the full property details.
 The data is *live*, so whether the post is viewed the next day or the next month, the 10 newest listings would always be displayed.
 	* The `idx-listing` shortcode embeds a single listing into a blog post / page.
 For example, putting `[idx-listing mlsnumber="U8000471"]` into the post would show the LIVE primary information for that MLS #.
 If the price gets changed, photos get added, the property goes off the market, or otherwise anything at all changes, the data will always reflect the changes from the MLS.
 A blogger could also use the `showall="true"` option (i.e. `[idx-listing mlsnumber="U8000471" showall="true"]`) to show ALL of the data for that area (extended details and features, price changes, schools, and even a map that will show up in Google Reader).
 * It comes with a number of **built-in IDX widgets** that allow bloggers to rapidly get started with the utilization of the MLS data.